Soft and fluffy milk buns are filled with aromatic and savory chicken and potato curry filling and baked to perfection. You don’t want to miss this!

 - Once it comes into a dough, stop the machine.
 The dough will not be smooth, don't worry.Cover the dough and let it rest for 20 minutes.
 This is an important rest that bakers refer to as an autolyse (though in our case it's a short one.
 Read my post above for detail)

-- After the rest, turn on and knead the dough again and knead for 1-2 minutes until it is a bit smoother.
-Then add the salt and sugar into the dough.
-Continue to knead until the dough is relatively smooth.
+- After the rest, turn on and knead the dough again on speed 2 and knead for 1-2 minutes until it is a bit smoother.
+Then add the salt and sugar into the dough and continue to knead until the dough is relatively smooth.
 You need to stop and scrape the dough off the hook and the bowl several times during this process.
 I promise it's worth the effort!

-- Once you have a smooth dough, turn the machine back on again to knead and gradually add in the softened butter a bit by a bit.
+- Once you have a smooth dough, turn the machine back on again and increase the speed to speed 4 and gradually add in the softened butter a bit by a bit.
 The dough will turn into a REAL sticky mess again because of the butter, just keep kneading and stop halfway and scrape the dough off the hook and bowl again and continue to knead until the butter is absorbed by the dough.
 IT WILL HAPPEN, don't worry!
-DO NOTbe tempted to add any extra flour.
+DO NOT be tempted to add any extra flour.
 You will get a shiny smooth dough that is very elastic.
-I promise!
+This may take about 10-15 minutes.
+The dough must pass a windowpane stage, meaning when you stretch a small portion of the dough slowly into a thin sheet, it won't break

 - Place this dough in a lightly oiled large bowl, cover it with a clean and damp tea cloth or plastic wrap and let it rise at a warm place for about 1 hour.
 It may not double in size, but it will puff up some for sure.